OpenSpec Lifecycle

 Discovery path: OpenSpec is a full-mode feature.
 In om (slim mode), the agent won't reference it.
 When you want spec-driven development — defining acceptance criteria before writing code — switch to full mode with /warp and ask the agent to create or manage an OpenSpec change.

 OpenSpec is the spec-driven development system in Omegon.
-Specs define what must be true before code is written — they are the source of truth for correctness.
-The full lifecycle: propose, spec, fast-forward, cleave, assess, archive.
+Specs define what must be truebefore code is written — they are the source of truth for correctness.
+The full lifecycle: propose, specify, plan, test, implement, verify, archive.

 Lifecycle Stages